haoyangli233/SCADA_Simulator_LLM/README.md

 ## Running the Simulation

 1. Open `simulator.py` in your code editor.
 2. Paste the two API keys generated in the previous step into the designated configuration variables.
+(Note: do this in the final SCADAApp Class, not in the previous Dify classes)
 3. Run the simulator:

 <!-- end list -->